 The longer you can go without hot drinks the better it will be for you but as a minimum, leave it at least two days.
 Although your gums won’t be fully healed, it will give you better protection than if you drank coffee straight after your oral surgery.

-So, can you drink coffee after tooth extraction?
+So, can I drink coffee after tooth extraction?
 After tooth extractions, it is usually advised to avoid consuming or drinking hot and cold food and drinks for 48 hours.
 After that period, you can slowly reintroduce your favorite foods, such as coffee back into your diet.

 If you are unsure if something will cause pain after surgery, ask your dentist any questions before trying the item again!